HoplaGeiss/ludan-technology/src/assets/blog/2018-11-08_ngrx_guards_and_resolvers.md

 So after reading that I went ahead and tried to implement my next feature using a resolver, that didn't go so well for me, you will see why in a bit.
 Now let's get started and implement our little ngrx application.

 Our application is an online library and the data we are playing with are books and authors.
-Books are loaded with a gaurd and authors are loaded with a resolver.
+Books are loaded with a guard and authors are loaded with a resolver.

 If you are in a hurry, you can check out the source code here: [https://github.com/HoplaGeiss/hopla-resolver-guard](https://github.com/HoplaGeiss/hopla-resolver-guard)